Royd Nursery Infant School is a community school in Deepcar, Sheffield. The school was opened on the 22nd of May 1967.

 Outdoor PE kit consists of –

 Children may have their midday meal at school.
 They can have a meal cooked on the premises or bring their own packed lunch.
-Please do not provide nuts as part of a pack up.
-Drinks should not be sent with the packed lunches as each child is provided with a drink of water in compliance with our Healthy Eating Policy.
+Please do not provide nuts as part of a packed lunch due to severe nut allergies in school.
+Drinks should not be sent with your child’s packed lunch as each child is provided with a drink of water, in compliance with our Healthy Eating Policy.

 We ask that parents discuss the menu choices for that day with their children before they arrive at school.
 Children then select their dinner choice with the class teacher during morning register.

 Children are able to bring their own packed lunch if they would like.

 Lunch is eaten in our ‘Kidz Café’ with our lovely lunchtime supervisors.
 The children are encouraged to use their cutlery independently, however, adults are always on hand to provide any support needed.

 After they have eaten their lunch, Nursery pupils then play in the FS1 outdoor area, Reception pupils then play in the FS2 outdoor area and KS1 pupils play on the big yard.
 Pupils in FS2 transition to playing on the big yard with the KS1 pupils during the school year.

 School milk is provided free, until your child’s fifth birthday.
 After this, parents may choose to purchase school milk for your child to have during daily snack.
 This is charged on a termly basis and works out at around 20 pence per day.
 School milk is provided for free for children eligible for income-based free school meals.

 We try very hard to keep you quickly and efficiently informed of what is happening in school.
 We use School Gateway which goes directly to your email.
 For those without email, we also send home paper copies of letters.

 School Closure in the Event of Severe Weather